Guide

 - Standard desk surface — fabric or hard mouse pad on wood/laminate

-- Zero software preference — plug in, use it, no account creation
+- Zero software preference — plug in, use it

 Buy the Logitech MX Vertical ($90) If: